saisuryachandraprasad/test_docs/docs/API Docs/education-insights.md

 ## Use Cases

-Below are common scenarios demonstrating how institutions use Lightcast APIs to support curriculum development, program planning, accreditation, learner guidance, and market intelligenc
+Below are common scenarios demonstrating how institutions use Lightcast APIs to support curriculum development, program planning, accreditation, learner guidance, and market intelligence

 ## Curriculum Planning